Greece: information for prospective students - Welcome

 Other sources of funding

-We also consider students studying A levels or the International Baccalaureate at an International School or similar.
+We also consider students studying A levels or the International Baccalaureate at an International School.
+Other post school qualifications may also be considered for entry to York on a case by case basis.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.